digitallyinduced/ihp-boilerplate/README.md

 ### Deployment

-To have the proper NixOS server up and running, follow the [Deployment Guide](https://ihp.digitallyinduced.com/Guide/deployment.html#deploying-with-deploytonixos) and create a proper virtual machine for your project.
+For deployment, follow the [IHP Deployment Guide](https://ihp.digitallyinduced.com/Guide/deployment.html#deploying-with-deploytonixos) to set up a proper NixOS server for your project.

 The deployment job runs after successful tests and only for the `main` branch.
 It performs the following steps:
 1. Checks out the code